Your link text

 (Verses 42-45, “42 Then she spoke out with a loud voice and said, “Blessed are you among women, and blessed is the fruit of your womb!
 43 But why is this granted to me, that the mother of my Lord should come to me?
 44 For indeed, as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy.
 45 Blessed is she who believed, for there will be a fulfillment of those things which were told her from the Lord.”)

-The Spirit enabled Elizabeth to recognize and describe the meaning of John’s leaping in her womb at the presence of Mary.
+The Spirit enabled Elizabeth to recognize and describe the meaning of John’s leaping in her womb in the presence of Mary.

-First, in verse 42, she announces God’s blessing on Mary and on the unborn Jesus.
+First, in verse 42, Elizabeth announces God’s blessing on Mary and on the unborn Jesus.
 Mary was not merely blessed; she was blessed above all other women.

-This was the work of God.
+This revelation was the work of God.
 God is the one who blesses.
 It was not because of any innate superiority of Mary; it was because of the Baby she was carrying.
-This is the official sign in Luke’s Gospel that Mary was indeed pregnant.
+This event was the official sign in Luke’s Gospel that Mary was indeed pregnant.

 Where else in the Bible do we see God using the Holy Spirit to do His mighty work?